 Welcome and thank you for choosing Lookout Mountain!
 You are becoming a part of a school that has been teaching hang gliding for over 30 years.
 We are here full time, year round for you.
 This is not a part time gig.
 We are dedicated to getting you safely in the air.
 Here’s some information that will help you get going…

 CALL US AND SCHEDULE YOUR LESSONS ASAP!
 There are times that we run out of space on the training hills and in the tandem program.
 Call us between 9-6 Eastern Standard Time at 706-398-3541 or 1-800-688-5637.
-(Our pro shop is closed on Tuesdays and Wednesdays but you can leave a message!)
+(Our pro shop is closed on Tuesdays and Wednesdays.)

 STRETCH AND WARM UP!
 Although hang gliding is a very calm and easy sport, it does take a bit of running during training to progress.
 So stretch out those quads and hamstrings!

 READING!
 You can also prepare by doing a little studying.
 There are three written tests you will take before flying solo off the mountain.
 The material for the first two tests is covered in Chapters 1-9 of Hang Gliding For Beginner Pilots which is available on our estore.

 Check out our accommodations page for information about the on-site housing available to our students.